-Here is a seven-step process designed to guide you through the next leg of your journey and to get you excited about the future that lies ahead:
+Here's a seven-step process designed to guide you through the next leg of your journey, and get you excited about the future that lies ahead.

-1. Get present.
-Find a quiet space where you can sit, uninterrupted and clear your mind of all the clutter.
+Find a quiet space where you can sit uninterrupted, and clear your mind of all the clutter.
 In the present moment, there are no issues.
 There is simply beautiful you.
-It is time you get to know her better.
+It's time you get to know her better.
 Give this gift to yourself.

-4. Get clear.
 Visualize yourself living a new life, fully empowered and self-expressed.
-See the details in your life and feel how it would be to live a life that is reflective of your core values and dreams.
+See the details in your life and feel how it would be to live a life that's reflective of your core values and dreams.
 Stretch yourself.
 Know that you can create what you desire.

 5. Get engaged.

 Declare an unwavering commitment to honor yourself with integrity.
 Place value on your needs, because you're worthy of a new life that excites you.
 You deserve it!
 It's your time for a fresh start.

 Every choice either brings you closer to or further away from your vision, so back up your commitment with deliberate action that aligns with your vision.
 As your confidence grows, subsequent choices will be easier and will eventually become new habits.

 7. Get support.